 Trade-In Sales Tax

-If you will be trading in your current car for a new purchase, consider yourself lucky.
+If you are trading in your current car for a new purchase, consider yourself lucky.
 Washington allows a tax break for trade-ins.
 Instead of being taxed on the total amount of the new car, you will only be taxed on the price of the vehicle minus the trade-in value.
-If the vehicle price is $20,000 and your current car is valued at $5,000, you will only be charged tax for $15,000.
+If the vehicle price is $20,000 and your current vehicle is valued at $5,000, you will only be charged tax for $15,000.
 Depending on the total sales tax, you can save some money.

 Charged by dealers, this is the amount that covers the cost of handling paperwork related to the auto purchase.
 In 2009, a state law raised the document fees in Washington from $50 to $150.
 This is the maximum amount until June 30, 2014.
 According to Senator Tracey Aide, who sponsored the bill that became law, the fee is voluntary and is as negotiable as the vehicle price.

 Know that dealers cannot charge you the documentation fee unless they disclose about the fee in their advertisements.
 Without the disclosure, you should refuse to pay the amount.

 As the name suggests, this fee is charged to cover costs of advertising the vehicle.
 It is a cost of business, but dealers ask car buyers to pay for it.
 It is charged by the manufacturer to the dealer, but the amount is sometimes further marked-up to make money for the dealership.
 If you find a hefty advertising fee in the sales contract, you may dispute it.
 You also have the option just to try to get the car at a lower price to offset the additional expense.

 Destination Charge and Dealer Prep Fee